SigNoz Cloud - This page is relevant for SigNoz Cloud editions.

 • Stuck in a login loop: Ensure Enforce SSO is enabled and the user's email domain matches the configured authenticated domain

-• Locked out?: If you're unable to login because of faulty setup, use password authentication by appending ?password=Y to your login URL: <your-instance-url>/login?password=Y
+• Locked out?: If you're unable to login because of faulty SSO setup, use password authentication by appending ?password=Y to your login URL: <your-instance-url>/login?password=Y

 Next Steps